foundriesio/docs/source/reference-manual/linux/linux-lmp-fs.rst

 Tips and Suggestions
 --------------------

-* A :ref:`systemd service <ref-troubleshooting_systemd-service>` can be used in case a file in a directory not covered by OTA needs to be updated.
+* A :ref:`systemd service <ref-troubleshooting_systemd-service>` can be used if case a file in a directory not covered by OTA needs to be updated.

 * It is recommended to store custom user files under ``/var/local``.
   Keep any custom files location in mind when implementing a :ref:`ref-factory-device-reset`.

 * The full initial Target information (includes containers and LmP) just after the provisioning of a device can be checked with: